Granite or quartz: A Lovely Kitchen Worktop Dilemma

 - The stones are heavy and require a professional installation.
 Don’t even think of hiring your local handyman to put in your new worktop to save a few quid.

 - It’s impossible to hide the seams in a granite worktop.
 Expect the seams to show up once it has been installed.
 With granite, the natural veins and colours in the stone will never allow the seams to appear less visible.

 - The samples that you see can slightly differ from the stone that you receive.
 Keep in mind that these are naturally occurring slabs so the samples cannot be a true 100% reflection of the stone you are ordering.
 There may be colour variances or occlusions in the stone you receive that gives the slab a slightly different appearance.

 Apart from the sturdiness that quartz provides, this material has a wide variety of colour options to choose from.
-This not only brings style and character to your kitchen but also offers several advantages that surpass other conventional materials.
+This not only brings style and character to your kitchen but also offers several advantages over other conventional materials.